suliman-99/django-seeding/README.md

 t2,d2
 ```

-Now you just need to run this commande:
+Now you just need to run this command:

 ```
 python manage.py seed